-Figure 21 presents a comparison of the results of inversion of our data at a point in the Sichuan basin (105°, 31°) with (Fig. 21c,d) and without (Fig. 21a,b) anisotropy in the sediments.
-Misfit (S^{1/2}, equation 8) reduces from 3.44 to 1.40 with the introduction of anisotropy in the sediments at this point.
-The inherent anisotropy in the sediments is exceptionally strong (~13%) and the dip angle is shallow.
+Fig. 21 presents a comparison of the results of inversion of our data at a point in the Sichuan basin $(105^\circ, 31^\circ)$ with (Figs 21c and d) and without (Figs 21a and b) anisotropy in the sediments.
+Misfit ($S^{1/2}$, eq.
+8) reduces from 3.44 to 1.40 with the introduction of anisotropy in the sediments at this point.
+The inherent S-wave anisotropy in the sediments is exceptionally strong (\sim 13 per cent) and the dip angle is shallow.
 Thus, the sediments dominantly produce apparent radial anisotropy with little associated apparent azimuthal anisotropy.
-Including anisotropy in the sediments does not strongly change inherent S-wave anisotropy in the crystalline crust (Fig. 21a,c) It does, however, reduce the lower crustal dip angle by about 10°, which more strongly segregates anisotropy between the upper and lower crust.
+Including anisotropy in the sediments does not strongly change inherent S-wave anisotropy in the crystalline crust (Figs 21a and c) It does, however, reduce the lower crustal dip angle by about 10°.
 However, these changes are within the estimated uncertainties.
 These results are similar to what we find at other locations within the Sichuan and Qaidam basins where surface wave observations are reliable and the sediments are thicker than 2 km in the reference model.

 We conclude, therefore, that the specification of isotropic sediments changes our estimates of inherent S-wave anisotropy and dip angle in the crystalline crust within stated uncertainties, and does not modify the primary conclusions of the study.
-In the future, parameterizing the sediments to include anisotropy is recommended, but in doing so it is also advisable to include other constraints on sedimentary structure such as receiver functions or Rayleigh wave H/V to improve the estimate of sedimentary thickness.
+In the future, parametrizing the sediments to include anisotropy is recommended, but in doing so it is also advisable to include other constraints on sedimentary structure such as receiver functions or Rayleigh wave H/V to improve the estimate of sedimentary thickness.
 Uncertainties in the thickness of sediments directly affect estimates of the inherent anisotropy of the sediments.
-For example, at the point shown in Figure 21, our reference model [Shen et al., 2016] indicates a sedimentary thickness of about 4 km.
+For example, at the point shown in Fig. 21, our reference model (Shen et al. 2016) indicates a sedimentary thickness of about 4 km.
 If the sediments were actually thicker, then the estimate of the inherent S-wave anisotropy would be smaller.
 Uncertainty in sedimentary thickness is one of the reasons we do not highlight structure in the basins in this paper.